Donated by Ada Lee Shook

 This radio belonged to the Carl Smith family of Fayetteville.

-In 1940, with the question of U. S. involvement in World War II on everyone's mind, Emerson Radio and Phonograph Company began producing the "Patriot" line of radios.
-Created by industrial designer Norman Bel Geddes, the Patriot came in a variety of red, white, and blue color combinations.
-The radio cabinet is made of catalin, a type of plastic similar to bakelite.
+In 1940, with U. S. involvement in World War II on everyone’s mind, Emerson Radio and Phonograph Company and industrial designer Norman Bel Geddes came out with the “Patriot” radio in red, white, and blue colors.
+The cabinet is made of catalin, a type of plastic similar to bakelite.
 Patriots retailed for $24.95.